 - Next season meat with chicken bouillon powder, doubanjiang sauce, chili oil, dark soy sauce, sugar, and ground Sichuan peppercorn.
 Then mix in the chicken broth.
 Pour in the cornstarch slurry and allow the sauce to simmer and thicken.

 - Then add in diced tofu and gently toss it with sauce using a spatula by lifting from the bottom.
+Next season with sesame oil and garnish with scallion greens.

-- Finally serve and enjoy with rice!
+- Serve hot and enjoy with rice!

 Storage